SamuelGong/MyShell/README.md

   + ...all the other command's manual
 - source
   + makefile: convenient for make
+  + readme: a manual containing not only manuals for all commands but aslo the basic knowledge about Linux shell
   + myshell.h: prototypes of all the funtions and global variables, as well as the declarations of all the important data structures
   + myshell.c: main source file with main functions